keygenx/Realtime-object-recognition-YOLO/README.md

-# Realtime-video-recognition-YOLO (Work in progress).
+# Realtime-object-recognition-YOLO (Work in progress).

 This is a multi-threaded implementation of realtime object recognition based on YOLOv3.